FusionAuth/fusionauth-site/site/_posts/2020-11-19-fusionauth-and-iot-devices.md

 **Dan:** Tell me a bit about your work as a developer.

 **Michał:** I'm working as a software engineer at Ampio Smart Home, a company providing complete highly customized smart home solutions.
 We provide components adding smart aspects into customer's lights, blinds, heating, air conditioning and more.
 Our system can also be integrated with IoT devices from other manufacturers.
-We are responsibile for most aspects of our product's design - from electronics, hardware design and manufacturing, embedded software development and finishing by providing a cloud platform allowing customers to remotely access their installations.
+We are responsible for most aspects of our product's design - from electronics, hardware design and manufacturing, embedded software development and finishing by providing a cloud platform allowing customers to remotely access their installations.

 Our system stands outs because of its distributed architecture.
 There is no single point of failure - there is no central component whose failure will prevent you from turning on the lights in your bedroom.
 Another prominent aspect is the fact that the installation is not tightly bound with our cloud.
 Customers with limited internet connectivity or who just don't want to utilize our cloud can still benefit from all the features on the LAN network, including the smart phone app.
 More computer literate customers can ensure themselves remote access without our cloud.